Read or buy our book, Build: Elements of an Effective Software Organization →

 Want to run better retrospectives?

-Read our ultimate guide to data-informed retrospectives to learn how your team can use non-toxic software development data to improve the quality of conversations.
+Read our ultimate guide to data-informed retrospectives to learn how your team can use data to improve the quality of your conversations.

 Read the retrospective guide